robots-make-art-too/GROUP17_Artistic_Reality/README.md

 - [ ] a clean and organized repo

-- [ X ] GitHub commits of content from each group member
+- [x] GitHub commits of content from each group member

 - [ ] PDF file of Group Project information - more comprehensive than the website landing page including:
        - Group members and contribution